Labour Market Opportunities And Challenges

 IOM’s LMA data aggregated at a national level indicates that among surveyed respondents:

-- Agricultural businesses were most likely to report good demand
+- Hospitality, construction, food, and manufacturing paid among the highest salaries.
+The difference is statistically significant.
+Agricultural businesses were significantly more likely to report good demand

-- Construction and textile industries are most likely to use word of mouth as a recruitment mechanism
+- Conflict affected areas are not found to be more likely to use word of mouth as a recruitment mechanism, but the construction and textile industry are.

-- Employers in border governorates were significantly more likely to have good demand
+- Employers in districts in border governorates are significantly more likely to have good demand, not have issues with client debts, and use more formal hiring practices

 Please see below to view the published assessments: